wp-plugins/cpd-search/readme.txt

 After installation, see further instructions on configuration page (admin area, 'Settings -> CPD Search').

 == Changelog ==

+= 1.6.5 =
+* Fix for detection of AuthenticationFailedExceptionMsg.

+= 1.6.4 =
+* Include 'EPC' field in output.

+= 1.6.3 =
+* Fix for search by units other than metres treating figures provided as metres.

 = 1.6.2 =
 * Provide setting to allow 'terms and conditions' link to be customised.